Public Administration

 This course is an introduction into the study of public policy.
 Students will learn about the various models and theories surrounding the study of public policy.
 Several specific policies will be covered, such as healthcare policy, civil rights policy, and environmental policy.
 By the end of this course, students will have an understanding of significant public policies, how public policies are formulated, the tools and techniques used in making public policy, and the ability to assess public policies.

-PUAD 6999 Capstone Experience 3 Credits
+PUAD 6999 Seminar in Public Administration 3 Credits

-Professors in the program are full-time faculty of the College of Arts and Sciences and the Dolan School of Business, or are affiliated faculty with expertise in critical areas.
+Professors in the program are full-time faculty of the Meditz College of Arts and Sciences and the Dolan School of Business, or are affiliated faculty with expertise in critical areas.

 Associate Professors